felipepiovezan/ine5420/README.md

 # Compiling

+Use a compiler compatible with C++11.

-You need GTKmm in order to compile the GUI.
+You also need GTKmm in order to compile the GUI.
 Install it with:

 ```
 $ apt-get install libgtkmm-3.0-dev